DEFRA/ffc-pay-core/resources/testing/README.md

 If the repo contains all the required files you need, to start:

+to navigate to directory with the script run:

+   `cd /resources/testing `

-run `cd /resources/testing directory` run the command : `./automation-script.sh`
+to run the script,execute the command :

+   `./automation-script.sh`

 You will be shown an output in your terminal similar to below: